Makay-Scribe/Gem-And-I-Visuals-2/AI_CONTEXT_CONSTITUTION.md

 # AI CONTEXT CONSTITUTION for GEM-AND-I-VISUALS

 This document contains the foundational principles, architecture, and rules for the Audio-Image-Video Visualizer project.
 You MUST adhere to these guidelines in all responses.
+This document SHALL be provided at the beginning of every new task.

 ## 1. Project Overview